Kajang: Landmarks

 The city centre of Kajang is the colonial quarter near the Stadium Kajang MRT station, including the streets of Jalan Mendaling, Jalan Stadium, Jalan Sulaiman and Jalan Raja Haroun.
 The buildings in the area were constructed around the 1900s to 1930s.
-The architecture of these shophouses is a combination of traditional Chinese and European designs.
+The architecture of these shophouses are a combination of traditional Chinese and European designs.
 The ground floor was used mostly for commercial activities and the upper floor as the family living quarters.One of Kajang's landmarks is Kajang Stadium which is situated in the heart of the town.
 The stadium can accommodate up to 5,000 people and is used throughout the year for the community soccer competitions.

 Another landmark is the Kajang Jamek Mosque, which is recognisable by its bright yellow facade.

 Transportation

 Car

 Kajang is served by a network of tolled expressways and federal highways.

-Highway 1, the premier north–south federal highway of Peninsular Malaysia, runs through downtown Kajang and then southwards until Johor Bahru.
-On Highway 1, Kajang is 22 km from Kuala Lumpur and 43 km from Seremban.
+Federal Route 1, the premier north–south federal route of Peninsular Malaysia, runs through downtown Kajang as Jalan Cheras from Cheras until Sungai Jernih and Stadium Kajang and then southwards as Jalan Semenyih from Stadium Kajang until Semenyih, Beranang and neighbouring Seremban, Negeri Sembilan with the rest of the route terminating in Johor Bahru, Johor - the route's southern terminus.
+On Federal Route 1, Kajang is 22 km from Kuala Lumpur, 8 km from Semenyih and 43 km from Seremban.

-A stretch of highway 1 is concurrent with the Cheras-Kajang toll road (aka the Grand Saga Expressway) between Taman Connaught and Bukit Dukung.
+A stretch of Federal Route 1 is concurrent with the Cheras-Kajang toll road (aka the Grand Saga Expressway) between Taman Connaught and Bukit Dukung.
 The SILK Expressway starts in Serdang, which then runs through Balakong and then forms a beltway around downtown Kajang before ending near Bandar Baru Bangi.
 It is the main ring road for Kajang.

-PLUS Expressway exit 210 serves the vicinity of Kajang and Bangi.